STEELISI/SENMO/README.md

 ## Lexicon : List of sensitive keywords

 We also release as open-source the list of sensitive keywords for the different sensitive categories present inside data/Lexicon folder.
-The details about the references that we use to prepare it is shown in Table 11 of the paper.
+The details about the references that we use to prepare it is shown in Table 11 in the paper.
 We build the list of keywords associated with sensitive content for different categories using various popular sources and prior published works.

 ## Questions?
 If you have any questions related to the code (i.e. run into problems while setting up dependencies or training/testing the model), feel free to email us at: (rajattan@usc.edu) and (charnset@usc.edu).